weebney/tachyon/docs/content/_index.md

 3. That's it!
 Your website will now feel **blazingly fast 🔥🔥**

-For more advanced users, Tachyon can be downloaded [here](https://github.com/weebney/tachyon) for use without a CDN; it is also available via [npm](https://www.npmjs.com/package/tachyonjs) as tachyonjs.
+For more advanced users, Tachyon can be downloaded [via GitHub](https://github.com/weebney/tachyon) for use without a CDN; it is also available via [npm](https://www.npmjs.com/package/tachyonjs) as tachyonjs.

 ## Technical Details